THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Fortunately, there are a few good ones out there.
 To know when you have found a good one, you need to ask questions.
 The good ones won’t make any promises or guarantees.
-They also won’t make the process so complicated you don’t understand it.
+They also won’t make the process so complicated that you don’t understand it.

 Solution #4: Get Help

-But for now, going with a credit counselor helps you out by walking you through all of the steps I highlighted in solution #1.
-This doesn’t mean they will do all of the work for you and your life will be a breeze.
+But for now, going with a credit counselor helps you by walking you through all the steps I highlighted in solution #1.
+This doesn’t mean they will do all the work for you and your life will be a breeze.

 You still need to manage your finances and make sure you are paying your bills on time.

-But, they will sit down and work with you to determine your budget and help you set one up, as well as look over your debt and help you create a plan of attack.
-In addition to this, many will help with the following:
+They will sit down and work with you to determine your budget, help you set one up, look over your debt, and help you create a plan of attack.

-- Seek out a certified debt counselor that will clearly explain their services and fee structure up front, so that you have no surprises down the road.
+- Seek out a certified debt counselor that will clearly explain their services and fee structure up front so that you have no surprises down the road.

-If they ask for money upfront, that is a sign you need to leave immediately.
+- If they ask for money upfront, it is a sign you need to leave immediately.
 Most legitimate counselors will offer you a free initial meeting to see if there is a fit and then charge you going forward when you go over your finances together and create a repayment plan.

 Solution #5: Bankruptcy